Jumpy - Jump into Python (and onto XBMC)

 - repository.jumpy.addons (System>Add-ons>Get Add-ons>jumpy repo)

-already resolves using youtube-dl in Windows) you may want to disable it in jumpy by
+- youtube-dl: There's no general reason to change anything in Linux/OS-X, but If you're on Windows and have the Channels Plugin (which already resolves using youtube-dl in Windows) you may want to disable it in the jumpy config gui.

 - Download youtube-dl's